 This is an important section of the form and perhaps is the section that will give the court the best insight into your day-to-day life.
 It gives you the opportunity of letting the court know the lifestyle you have become accustomed to during your marriage, which is a factor the court must consider.
 For example, if you have been used to luxury holidays or indulgent shopping trips then the court must consider this.

-This section also allows you to detail any contributions you have made to the family property, assets or outgoings, or to the welfare of the family.
-This should not be overlooked and gives you the opportunity to detail your financial contributions and the time, energy and care you put into the family unit.
+This section also allows you to detail any contributions you have made to the family property, assets or outgoings, or the family’s welfare.
+This should not be overlooked and allows you to detail your financial contributions and the time, energy, and care you put into the family unit.

-Finally, you can also tell the court about any bad behaviour or conduct by your spouse during the marriage or civil partnership.
+Finally, you can also tell the court about your spouse’s bad behaviour or conduct during the marriage or civil partnership.
 You should be aware that it is only in extreme situations that conduct would impact on the way finances are divided.
-If you feel that your spouse’s conduct should be taken into account, then please raise this with us as early as possible.
+If you feel that your spouse’s conduct should be considered, please raise this with us as early as possible.

 When completing ‘Order Sought’

-This section is the starting point for your negotiations, and it is important to seek legal advice prior to completing.
-The types of order you will need will depend on your individual circumstances and the nature of the assets involved in your case.
+This section is the starting point for your negotiations, and it is important to seek legal advice before completing.
+The types of orders you will need will depend on your individual circumstances and the nature of the assets involved in your case.

 How we can help

-Osbornes Law have a team of expert divorce lawyers in London who can discuss your particular circumstances and complete the Form E on your behalf to ensure your case is best represented to the court.
+Osbornes Law has a team of expert divorce lawyers in London who can discuss your circumstances and complete Form E to ensure your case is best represented to the court.

 We deal with both UK and international clients.
-If you are overseas or outside London, we have high-speed video conferencing facilities and a full online service to ensure you are kept up to date and fully appraised of your case and legal options.
+If you are overseas or outside London, we have high-speed video conferencing facilities and a full online service to ensure you are up-to-date and fully appraised of your case and legal options.

 Diana Bastow is a senior divorce lawyer at Osbornes.
-She has over twelve years of experience in advising clients in relation to divorce and financial disputes with an international element.
-Diana also acts for HNW individuals which have included offshore property, businesses and trusts.
+She has over twelve years of experience advising clients about divorce and financial disputes with an international element.
+Diana also acts for HNW individuals, including offshore property, businesses and trusts.
 Diana is listed as a ‘rising star’ in the Legal 500 directory.

-To speak with Diana call us or e-mail us using the form below and we will contact you back.
+To speak with Diana, call or fill in the form below, and we will contact you back.

 “An excellent lawyer, Diana had provided me with sound pragmatic legal advice on a range of family law matters which she has delivered promptly, efficiently, to a very high standard with enthusiasm and conviction.
 I would recommend her to anyone seeking advice in connection with matrimonial and related legal matters”